Encephalitis is irritation and swelling (inflammation) of the brain, most often due to infections.

 Other viruses that cause encephalitis include:

-The virus causes inflammation of brain tissue.
-The brain tissue swells (cerebral edema), which may destroy nerve cells, cause bleeding in the brain (intracerebral hemorrhage), and brain damage.
+After the virus enters the body, the brain tissue swells.
+This swelling may destroy nerve cells, and cause bleeding in the brain and brain damage.

 Other causes of encephalitis may include:

-Some patients may have symptoms of a cold or stomach infection before encephalitis symptoms begin.
+Some people may have symptoms of a cold or stomach infection before encephalitis symptoms begin.

-When a case of encephalitis is not very severe, the symptoms may be similar to those of other illnesses, including:
+When this infection is not very severe, the symptoms may be similar to those of other illnesses:

 Other symptoms include: